This page includes information for centre-based services to manage bushfire risks.

 If an extreme or severe fire danger rating is declared for the district in which a service is located the service should follow the emergency and evacuation policy and procedures to reduce the associated risks and maintain children’s safety; this may include identifying circumstances where a decision is made to pre-emptively close or not operate close the service.

-In developing response procedures for specific emergencies such as bushfires or a severe weather event, services should consider the approach other facilities have adopted to manage these situations.
+In developing response procedures for specific emergencies such as bushfires or severe weather events, services should consider the approach other facilities have adopted to manage these situations.
 For example, some government schools have reviewed their emergency and evacuation policy and procedures to reflect the decision to pre-emptively close on a day forecast as having an extreme fire rating.
 This may impact the response of centre-based services near or on those school sites.

 Updating contact details

-Approved providers must ensure that their provider and service contact details including after hours and emergency contact details are up to date at all times, and especially before the fire season.
+Approved providers must ensure that their provider and service contact details including after hours and emergency contact details are up to date at all times, especially before the fire season.
 In some districts, the fire season may extend from October to April.

-Emergency contact details include: the name of emergency contact person, landline phone number, mobile phone number and email address.
+Emergency contact details include the name of the emergency contact person, landline phone number, mobile phone number and email address.

 Services can update their details as follows: